lipej/aws-cdk-tailscale-exit-node-deno/README.md

 To create a Tailscale exit node, run the following commands:

+> This script will create a new Tailscale exit node in sa-east-1 to adjust and change the exit node name, change the stacks array in main.ts file.

 ```bash
 deno task bootstrap --profile profile
 deno task deploy --profile profile